 What is Angelman Syndrome?

-The syndrome – originally called ‘Happy Puppet Syndrome’ because of the characteristic happy demeanour and stiff jerky movements of the children – was renamed Angelman Syndrome in 1982.
-Although at first little was known and indeed few other cases identified, in recent years much more has been learned.
-During the 1980’s advances in genetic medicine made it possible to diagnose increasing numbers of cases and also to start identifying the cause.
+At first, little was known of the disorder and few other cases were identified.
+During the 1980s advances in genetic medicine made it possible to diagnose increasing numbers of cases and also to start identifying the cause.
 The name Angelman Syndrome was adopted in 1982.